Rabies Fact Sheet

 Some animals almost never get rabies.
 These include rabbits, squirrels, chipmunks, rats, mice, guinea pigs, gerbils and hamsters.
 They can get rabies, but it almost never happens.

-Other animals, such as birds, snakes, fish, turtles, lizards and insects, never get rabies.
+Other animals, such as birds, chickens, snakes, fish, turtles, lizards and insects, never get rabies.

 What are the signs of rabies in an animal?